preignition/ida-screen-documentation/edit-survey-compose/survey-content-tab.md

-# Remove
+# Main/ Options
-Not sure which field this help box is referring to.
-Suggest we remove.
+The main field enables you